-Noted story teller and former journalist Mike Allen narrates amazing tales about people, places and events from Connecticut history.
-His style and enthusiasm make history relatable, interesting, fun and informative and he occasionally features special guest interviews.
+Noted story teller and former journalist Mike Allen interviews special guests and then produces amazing tales about people, places and events from Connecticut history.
+His style and enthusiasm make history relatable, interesting, fun and informative.
 You certainly don‘t have to be from Connecticut to enjoy these stories -- you just need to find history interesting and to love a good story.
-Episodes are never more than two weeks apart, and are often available more frequently.
-Episode times vary -- as Mike subscribes to the adage: you should always take the time it takes to tell the story the right way.
+New episodes are published every Thursday.
 Theme music (Musical Interlewd 1, intro; Musical Interlewd 2, outro) by Christopher Cech.
 Podcast logo design by Ashley Cech.
+Logo photo by Yvonne Cech.
 This podcast is a production of True North Associates, LLC.

 Episodes